 Essential Study Space Items

 - Comfortable yet ergonomic chair or standing desk.
 If you’ve never tried a standing desk setup, I strongly suggest trying it.
 It’s been a game changer for my productivity and health.
-The Spark standing desk is a cheap starter option that I love.
-It’s made of cardboard, but mine’s still holding up great after 6 months of daily use.
-You can also make your own.
+Here’s a list of our favorite standing desks (including DIY options).

 - If standing, something soft to stand on (a yoga mat or soft rug works great).